falk0069/sony-pm-alt/README.md

 Run in Docker (or manually see below)
 -----------------------------------------------

-0. Set your camera with default GUID (see the above section)
+0. Set your camera with default GUID (if needed - see the above section)

 `$ ./sony-guid-setter -g YOUR_CAMERA_VID:PID`